 2. Dandelion Root

-Millions of Americans spend hours (and a small fortune) fighting the dandelions that pop up on their front lawn every spring.
+Millions of Americans spend a small fortune fighting the dandelions that pop up on their front lawn every spring.
+But dandelions shouldn’t be seen as annoying weeds.
+They’re really a liver health super food in disguise.

-Every part of the dandelion — root, leaves, stems and flower — is edible.
-But it’s the root in particular that’s been used for centuries to detoxify, relieve constipation, ease indigestion and decrease bloating.
+Every part of the dandelion — roots, leaves, stems, and flowers — is edible.
+But it’s the roots in particular that have been used for centuries to support liver function.

 3. Burdock Root

-Burdock is an edible root harvested and eaten in China, Korea and Japan.
+Burdock is a close cousin to dandelion.
+This edible root is harvested and eaten in China, Korea, and Japan.
 In addition to being a good source of dietary fiber, calcium, potassium and amino acids, burdock root is also praised for its healing properties.
-(3)

 4. Boldo Leaf

-The plant you’ve seen at the grocery store (or perhaps enjoyed in a yummy artichoke dip on gameday) is not a vegetable at all… it’s actually a flower!
+The plant you’ve seen at the grocery store or enjoyed in an artichoke dip on game day is not actually a vegetable at all… It’s a flower!

 - Support liver health and detoxification